Chipcoin Browser Wallet is testnet-only. Testnet CHC has no monetary value, no trading, and no third-party assets. Read wallet scope

 Use the browser package that matches your browser, unzip it, then load it with the correct browser flow.

 If you run into endpoint issues or onboarding friction, use the contact form and include the browser version, extension package, and the node URL you tried.
+Do not treat testnet CHC as having monetary value.